flybywiresim/docs/docs/start/reported-issues.md

     * Conflict with another mod/livery or incorrect installation of the A32NX mod
     * Use our [installer](https://api.flybywiresim.com/installer)

-* Upper ECAM displays wrong THR levers position / N1 rating.
+* Upper ECAM displays wrong THR levers position / N1 rating

-* ASOBO *Aviator/Beta Club* A320 liveries are incompatible with the A32NX mod.
+* ASOBO *Aviator/Beta Club* A320 liveries are incompatible with the A32NX mod

 ---